Strong bounds and exact solutions to the minimum broadcast time problem: Introduction

-Considerable attention was devoted to finding approximation algorithms for MBT.
-In \cite{kortsarz95}, the authors argue that methods presented in \cite{scheuermann84} provide no guarantee on the performance, and show that wheel-graphs are examples of unfavourable instances.
-Another contribution from \cite{kortsarz95} is an $\mathcal{O}(\sqrt{n})$-additive approximation algorithm for broadcasting in general graphs with $n$ nodes.
+Approximation algorithms for MBT are studied by \citet{kortsarz95}.
+The authors argue that methods presented by \citet{scheuermann84} provide no guarantee on the performance, and show that wheel-graphs are examples of unfavourable instances.
+Another contribution from \citet{kortsarz95} is an $\mathcal{O}(\sqrt{n})$-additive approximation algorithm for broadcasting in general graphs with $n$ nodes.
 The same work also provides approximation algorithms for several graph classes with small separators with approximation ratio proportional to the separator size times $\log n$.
-Authors of \cite{ravi94} improve the approximation result by presenting a $\mathcal{O}\left(\frac{\log^2 n}{\log \log n}\right)$-approximation algorithm, and thus remove the additive $\mathcal{O}(\sqrt{n})$ term.
-Subsequently, \cite{barnoy00} provides a $\mathcal{O}(\log n)$ approximation.
-This work also shows that it is NP-hard to approximate MBT of any graph within a factor of $3-\epsilon$.
-An algorithm with $\mathcal{O}\left(\frac{\log n}{\log \log n}\right)$-approximation ratio given in~\cite{elkin03} improves the result further.
+An algorithm with $\mathcal{O}\left(\frac{\log n}{\log \log n}\right)$-approximation ratio is given by \citet{elkin03}.
+(Throughout the current text, the symbol $\log$ refers to the logarithm with base 2.)
 Most of the works cited above consider a single source.
-(Throughout the current text, the symbol $\log$ refers to the logarithm of base 2.)

-A related problem extensively studied in the literature is the minimum broadcast graph problem \cite{grigni91,mcgarvey16}.
+A related problem extensively studied in the literature is the minimum broadcast graph problem \citep{grigni91,mcgarvey16}.
 A broadcast graph supports a broadcast from any node to all other nodes in optimal time $\lceil\log n\rceil$.
-For a given integer $n$, a variant of the problem is to find a broadcast graph of $n$ nodes such that the number of edges in the graph is minimized.
-In another variant, the maximum node degree rather than the edge cardinality is subject to minimization.
-MgGarvey et al.\ \cite{mcgarvey16} study integer linear programming (ILP) models for $c$-broadcast graphs, which is a generalization where signal transmission to at most $c$ neighbours is allowed in a single time step.
+For a given integer $n$, a variant of the problem is to find a broadcast graph of $n$ nodes such that the number of edges in the graph is minimised.
+In another variant, the maximum node degree rather than the edge cardinality is subject to minimisation. \citet{mcgarvey16} study ILP models for $c$-broadcast graphs, which is a generalisation where signal transmission to at most $c$ neighbours \change at a time is allowed. \stopchange

-Despite a certain resemblance with MBT, the minimum broadcast graph problem is clearly distinguished from our problem, and will consequently not be considered further in the current work.
+Despite a certain resemblance with MBT, the minimum broadcast graph problem is clearly distinguished from \change the problem under study\stopchange, and will consequently not be considered further in the current work.

-\section{Network Model and Definitions}
+\section{Network model and definitions}